Khushiarora-coder/flappy_bird_game/README.md

 ## Features

-- Modern, responsive design
-- Score tracking
-- High score persistence
-- Smooth animations
+- Smooth animations and physics
-- Collision detection
-- Game over screen
+- Score tracking with local storage
-- Restart functionality
+- Responsive design
 - Sound effects and background music
-- Animated bird sprite
+- Dark theme with pink accents

 ## How to Play

-1. Open the game in your web browser
-2. Click the "Start Game" button or press the Space bar to begin
+1. Click "Start Game" or press Space to begin
-3. Press the Space bar to make the bird flap and avoid the pipes
+2. Press Space to make the bird flap
-4. Try to get through as many pipes as possible to increase your score
-5. If you hit a pipe or go out of bounds, the game ends
-6. Your high score will be saved locally
+3. Navigate through the pipes
+4. Try to achieve the highest score!

 ## Controls

-- Space bar: Make the bird flap
+- Space: Flap/Jump
-- Mouse click: Start/Restart game
+- Mouse Click: Start/Restart game

 ## Technical Details